borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 ### 4.2 Political implications [[C](#toc)]
 {: #political-implications }
 -- Inflating currency supply distorts the money and equals creating more imaginary products which negatively affects the markets.
-Central planning (of money also) goes against evolution, one of the reasons it always fails.
+Central planning (of money also) goes against evolution, one of the reasons it always fails.<br>
 [Monetarism](https://www.britannica.com/topic/monetarism){:target="_blank"} - emphasizes the role of governments in controlling the amount of money in circulation.
 Before bitcoin we have never had an incorruptible monetary base layer.
-World needs a Neutral (reserve) currency, now more than ever.
+World needs a Neutral (reserve) currency, now more than ever.<br>
+-- Blockchain can give more direct democracy.
+Technology enables higher rate of participation in voting, making referendums also easier to carry out.

 Some well-known examples of big inflation since 2000s:<br>
 -Hyper: Venezuela (10,000 %), Zimbabwe (1,000 %), Ghana, Ethiopia, Sri Lanka, ...<br>